 Community halls are public buildings accessible to the community for public gatherings.
 They perform many functions in the community.
-They may house gatherings such as weddings, funerals, public meetings, local clubs, social functions etc. They play an important role in the functional and social cohesion of a community and are considered to be very important in promoting social development.
+They may house gatherings such as weddings, funerals, public meetings, local clubs, social functions etc. They play an important role in the functional and social cohesion of a community and are very important in promoting social development.
 Figure 32 above indicates existing and required (backlog) community halls per local municipality within the ZDM.

-LOCAL MUNICIPALITY 0 - 10KM 10KM - 20KM HOUSEHOLDS POPULATION PERCENTAGE HOUSEHOLDS POPULATION PERCENTAGE Abaqulusi Municipality 15122 102270 45% 6408 43337 19% 15122 102270 4370 0408 43557 1970 eDumbe Municipality 4307 29128 30% 7547 51040 53% Nongoma Municipality 4381 29629 13% 11534 78004 35% Ulundi Municipality 19033 128720 56% 9840 66548 29% uPhongolo Municipality 13873 93823 67%
+TABLE 39: ACCESS TO COMMUNITY HAL 0 - 10KM 10KM - 20KM LOCAL MUNICIPALITY 0 1000 HOUSEHOLDS POPULATION PERCENTAGE HOUSEHOLDS POPULATION PERCENTAGE Abaqulusi Municipality 15122 102270 45% 6408 43337 19% eDumbe Municipality 4307 29128 30% 7547 51040 53% Nongoma Municipality 4381 29629 13% 11534 78004 35% Ulundi Municipality 19033 128720 56% 9840 66548 29% uPhongolo Municipality 13873 93823 67%

-TABLE 35: ACCESS TO COMMUNITY HALLS/CENTRES
+TABLE 39: ACCESS TO COMMUNITY HALLS/CENTRES

 It is evident from the figure above that the number of community halls in the district is far below what is required.
 In fact, only 28% of the required number of community halls have been built.
 However, the state in which these buildings are, and therefore their functionality is not documented on a district level.
-Accessibility to community halls/centres with regard to travelling distance is shown in the table below.
+Accessibility to community halls/centres regarding travelling distance is shown in the table below.